Code-Institute-Submissions/Milestone-Project-112/README.md

 ## Home
 * Main Image zooms in when the page loads each time
+* Embedded Youtube promo video for the gym
 * Spinning boxes revealing membership prices and features when hover over
 * Review box showing percentages of how many people vote for each star
 * Cards showing the managers and content about the gym